mattermost/docs/source/install/cloud-changelog.md

      - Custom branding
      - MFA token
  - Changed some tooltips to appear when focused instead of just on hover.
- - The legacy ``Enable post formatting`` setting is now hidden when Advanced Text editor is enabled.
+ - The legacy ``Enable post formatting`` setting is now hidden when the Message Formatting Toolbar is enabled.
  - Updated Apps Framework to version 1.1.0 to add improved logging.

 #### Administration